JasperAlgra/MySQL-AutoXtraBackup/docs/config_file.rst

 [Backup]

 - pid_dir
-  Directory where the PID file will be created in
+  Optional: Directory where the PID file will be created in
 - tmpdir
   Used for moving current running mysql-datadir to when copying-back (restoring) an archive
 - pid_runtime_warning
-  Throw exception when starting new backup and old backup PID is older than X hours
+  Optional: set warning if pid of backup us running for longer than X
 - backupdir
   Directory will be used for storing the backups.
 Subdirs ./full and ./inc will be created
 - backup_tool